Lytics Data Service

 Or by e-mail to [email protected]

-This Policy may be amended from time to time, consistent with the requirements of the EU-US Privacy Shield Framework and US-Swiss Safe Harbor Principles.
+This Policy may be amended from time to time, consistent with the requirements of the EU-US Privacy Shield Framework.

 For that reason, Lytics does not knowingly collect or solicit personal information from anyone under the age of 13.
 If you are under 13, please do not send any information about yourself to us, including your name, address, telephone number, or email address.
 No one under age 13 is allowed to access or use the Service or to provide any personal information to Lytics.
 In the event that we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us at [email protected]